 Discovering the city filled with corsets

 I started looking through Worcester city directories for clues and what I found in them was so much bigger than Ivy Corset’s story, which itself is fascinating.
-From the Worcester corset industry’s beginnings post-Civil War until the disappearance of corset production here completely in the 1980s, there were almost 140 businesses either making corsets, making supplies for corsets, or selling them.
+From the Worcester corset industry’s beginnings post-Civil War until the disappearance of corset production here completely in the 1980s, there were almost 130 businesses either making, making supplies for, or selling corsets.
 It was a city filled with corsets.

 Who is making the corsets?

 Where are worcester's corsets being made

 Worcester’s downtown hosted most of the early corset makers because that’s where the city congregated at that time: on Main Street.
 We see clusters of activity at certain addresses: 339 Main Street (7 corset makers), 390 Main Street (7 listings), 393 Main Street (4 listings), 306 Main Street (4 listings), 507 Main Street (4 listings).
 There were also three Main Street addresses with 3 listings each and another with 2 listings.
 The total number of Main Street businesses from 1860 to 1979 that were at a Main Street address was 60… almost half of the total.

 I imagine knocks on doors in those big Main Street buildings among the sisterhood of makers at random hours asking to borrow such-and-such.
 Perhaps a neighbor down the hall at 339 Main would be willing to lend you a particular color of thread until tomorrow.
 I picture late night troubleshooting visits about a jammed sewing machine on one of those upper stories over Main Street.
 Many of the women who ran those Main Street businesses also lived where they worked.